langflow-ai/langflow-helm-charts/charts/langflow-runtime/README.md

-# LangFlow runtime chart
+# Langflow runtime chart

-Deploy LangFlow flows to Kubernetes with this Helm chart.
+Deploy Langflow flows to Kubernetes with this Helm chart.
 Using a dedicated deployment for a set of flows is fundamental in production environments in order to have a granular resource control.